zokrezyl/asciterm/README.md

 # ArtSciTerm: OpenGL Terminal 2.0 for Artists, Scientists and Engineers

 ![demo1](demo1.gif)
+You should see a GIF demo above, but probably due to it's size github may throttle it, please click https://github.com/zokrezyl/asciterm/blob/master/demo1.gif

 ## What kind of problems do I want to solve
 * create a rich terminal like iPython/Jupyter where